About Asian Elephant

 Did you know?

 Females live in a matriarchal society made up of related individuals.
-These large extended families are called clans which consist of smaller sub-units called kin groups and family units.
+These large extended families are called clans, consisting of smaller sub-units called kin groups and family units.
 Clans sometimes assemble in feeding grounds or around waterholes to form large herds.
-Adult bulls are largely solitary but form temporary associations with other males and join female groups primarily for mating.
-Males exhibit a period of heightened sexual activity annually.
-During this period the testosterone levels can be 20 times their normal range.
-This period is known as ‘musth’.
+Adult bulls are mainly solitary but form temporary associations with other males and join female groups primarily for mating.
+During a period known as 'musth', males exhibit a period of heightened sexual activity annually.
+The testosterone levels can be 20 times their normal range during this period.
 During musth, males secrete a fluid that has a distinct odour from a gland in the temporal area between the eyes and ears.
-Older males also dribble urine during musth which has a very strong pungent odour.
-These odours are primarily used in signalling other elephants about the male’s status.
-During musth, besides exhibiting heightened sexual drive, males show increased aggression and wandering extensively in search of oestrous females.
+Older males also dribble urine during musth which has a powerful pungent odour.
+These odours are primarily used to signal other elephants about the male's status.
+During musth, besides exhibiting high sexual drive, males show increased aggression and wander extensively in search of oestrous females.

 Habitat and distribution

-Historically, Indians have through their long association with captive elephants that go back 4,000-5,000 years developed strong cultural and religious links with these mega herbivores.
-This makes elephants an excellent flagship species in generating public support for their conservation.
-Owing to their diverse range of habitats and large home ranges, elephants help protect the biodiversity within their range.
-Even their large dietary requirements enable elephants to have a significant impact on the trees and other vegetation, which results in a modification of their habitat.
-Thus their conservation could help maintain the biological diversity and ecological integrity of large forest tracts.
+Indians have long been associated with captive elephants that go back 4,000-5,000 years and have developed strong cultural and religious links with these mega-herbivores.
+This makes elephants excellent flagship species in generating public support for conservation.
+Due to their diverse habitats and large home ranges, elephants help protect the biodiversity within their scope.
+Even with their large dietary requirements, they significantly impact the trees and other vegetation, resulting in their habitat modifications.
+Thus, their conservation could help maintain large forest tracts' biological diversity and ecological integrity.